 Know Your Audience

 Who is your ideal customer when it comes to recommending a journal or notebook to a client?
 How do you decide what product best fits an individual client?
-Different elements will be benefits or drawbacks for different customers.
+Different elements will be benefits or drawbacks for different customers as you decide the best way to be selling a notebook or journal.

 One important element of learning how to sell a notebook to a customer is knowing where they will sell it.
 Notebooks, journals, and other printed products like these sell well at conferences and trade shows–places where customers want to take products back home and show them off, or take notes while they’re there.
 Other places might include nonprofits or self-promotions for your own business.
 Notebooks and journals can also make great giveaways!
 Overall, different events will call for different products and features.